 1) Original photos: 5%

 You will take photographs related to your topic and place at least five photos directly onto your Web pages.
 Each photo should be well composed and exposed AND should show people involved in activities related to the topic.
+Photos used in your logo do NOT count toward this total.

 2) Map: 5%